Callum-Worrall/planet-marketplace/readme.md

 ## Task Allocation and Tracking - Trello

-Trello was used throughout the course of project and it was seperated into 5 phases up to this point, eventually phases were archived to declutter and easier keep track of progress.
+Trello was used throughout the course of project and it was separated into 5 phases up to this point, eventually phases were archived to declutter and easier keep track of progress.
 Each card in the original phases had due dates, some of these were adapted as certain tasks took longer than expected.

-Below are some screenshots of several stages of the project.
+Below are some screenshots of several stages of the project, the documentation and research sections of the Trello board were created weeks before, with the implementation phases created later, after planning was complete.

+**6th August**

 ![Trello Screenshot 1(Image)](docs/trello/trello 1.png)

+**8th August**

 ![Trello Screenshot 2(Image)](docs/trello/trello 2.png)

+**10th August**

 ![Trello Screenshot 3(Image)](docs/trello/trello 3.png)